Igboke/currency_converter/README.md

 ### 🔄 `POST /api/v1/convert/`

 **Description:** Converts a specified amount from one currency to another using the latest exchange rate.
+If no amount is given it defaults to one, implying you require the exchange rate only

 **Request Body:**
 Content Types: `application/json`, `application/x-www-form-urlencoded`